a7rie/Squarebot/readme.md

 ## Gameplay and Controls

-At the title screen, press `Spacebar` to begin the first level.
+At the title screen, press `Enter` to begin the first level.
 - `A` to move left, `D` move right.
+- `Q` for a left diagonal jump, `W` go jump straight upwards, `E` for a right diagonal jump.
 - `O`: Press this to reset the entire game, and start over from the title screen.
 - `T`: Press this to immediately reset the current level.
 - `O`: Press this to reset the entire game, and start over from the title screen.